chuanconggao/extratools/docs/functions/seqtools.md

 ## Sequence Matching with Gap

 Tools for matching sequences (including strings), with gaps allowed between matching items.

+!!! info
-Note that empty sequence is always a sub-sequence of any other sequence.
+    Empty sequence is always a sub-sequence of any other sequence.

 ### `bestsubseqwithgap(a, key)`